asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 ![image-color]()
 ![image-gray]()

 And that's it!

 We just fulfilled our requirement and we got it working, leveraging Rust to delegate performance critical operations, and calling that from Deno.

 There are other details that we think might be interesting.
 Those are things like asynchronous operations and when to use them in favour of synchronous operations, or what's the performance differences between running such code in JavaScript or Rust.
 We'll address those next.

+## Sending and retuning JSON

+The usecase we just did was quite simple.
+All we needed was to send an image and convert it to grayscale.
+As we try to handle more complex logic, it is very likely that we need to send more complex parameters.
+The go-to solution is to send JSON back and forth to the plugin.
+To do it, we need to JSON marshalling and unmarshalling.
+This isn't much different to what we did in the past, with the small difference that we're now encoding and decoding the buffer sent.

+- Mention json crate (and not using it because of async)
+- Mention deno PR about json comms
 _______________________